 4.10.5 Atomic actions

 There is an exception for the segment ordering rule for integers of kind atomic_int_kind and logicals of kind atomic_logical_kind.
-These may be referenced and defined in unordered segments by intrinsic subroutines including atomic_define, atomic_ref, and atomic_or.
+These are permitted to be referenced and defined in unordered segments by intrinsic subroutines including atomic_define, atomic_ref, and atomic_or.
 The system insures that for each variable all such actions occur sequentially.
 Such variables are not volatile by the Fortran language rules.

 4.10.6 Asynchronous variables

-Another exception of the segment ordering rule is that a variable may be declared as asynchronous.
+Another exception of the segment ordering rule is that a variable is permitted to be declared as asynchronous.
 This attribute indicates that the variable might be referenced or defined by non-Fortran procedures.
 Access to the asynchronous variable is initiated by execution of a communication initiation procedure and is completed by execution of a corresponding communication completion procedure.
 The programmer is responsible for ensuring that the variable:

 is not referenced between execution of an input communication initiation procedure and execution of the corresponding communication completion procedure; and